• Skip to main content

 San Francisco

 The City by the Bay is also represented at Universal Studios to honor the films that have been set there over the years.
-While the ride is no longer there, you’ll find Easter eggs to Jaws, from the shark hanging up to the records in the window of the London area before you enter Diagon Alley.
+While the ride is no longer there, you’ll find Easter eggs to Jaws, from the shark hanging up to the records in the window of the London area, before you enter Diagon Alley.

-It’s a small section of the park, but sits almost entirely on the water and boasts a number of unique shops.
+It’s a small section of the park, but it sits almost entirely on the water and boasts a number of unique shops.

 Rides

-A Beetlejuice attraction and Disaster were retired to make way for Fast & Furious Supercharged, a high octane ride to escape the bad guys from the films.
+A Beetlejuice attraction and Disaster were retired to make way for Fast & Furious Supercharged, a high-octane ride to escape the bad guys from the films.

 Food

 For such a small park section, San Francisco is full of dining options that honor its namesake.
 Grab a bowl of chowder from Lombard’s Seafood Grille, which is inspired by the eateries of Fisherman’s Wharf.
-The menu is seafood-heavy and they take reservations.
+The menu is seafood-heavy, and they take reservations.

 Chez Alcatraz is a watering hole with beer and cocktails overlooking the “bay.”
 Named for the earthquakes that plague the Bay Area, Richter’s Burger Co. crafts custom burgers.